StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 # The CSS Flexbox Layout

 !!! abstract
-    **Lernziele:**
+    **Objectives:**

-    * [x] You know the basic principles of the modern CSS3 Flex box layout module and can apply it to concrete use cases
+    * [x] You know the basic principles of the CSS3 Flexbox layout module and can apply it to built a responsive UI with a good user experience
-    * [x] You learn a methodology that helps you to built UIs with a good user experience
+    * [x] You learn the pasic properietes of the Flexbox layout module
-    * [x] You can ...
+    * [x] You understand how to apply the Flexbox layout module in a mobile first approach and can apply it to concrete layout problems

 !!! warning ""
     **Warning: ** The flexbox is really really good but sometimes hard to understand and to apply to a concrete use case.

-    The traditional layut modules are easier to understand but are limitied for the mobile first approach
+    The traditional layout modules are easier to understand but are limitied for the mobile first approach

 ## Background